-Complete by the 5th November NEA 2 Developing a menu -PRINCIPLE WAS UPSTAFF 160X PLV 180X D. Task A Many more people are choosing to follow a Lado vegetarian diet, however, they find the choice of dishes on a menu can be limited.
-A local restourant wants to codate its menu to include a new range of dishes that are suitable for Lacto vegetarians, are innovative. and allow more choice.
-Research, prepare and cook 3 dishes (and accompaniments.
-If appropriate) that demonstrate your technical skills and meet the new menu requirements.
+Complete by the 5 th November NEA 2 Developing a menu - Answer one or eurrer rask A or rask b.
+Task A Many more people are choosing to follow a Lacto vegetarian diet; however, they find the choice of dishes on a menu can be limited.
+A local restaurant wants to update its menu to include a new range of dishes that are suitable for Lacto vegetarians, are innovative and allow more choice.
+Research, prepare and cook 3 dishes (and accompaniments, if appropriate) that demonstrate your technical skills and meet the new menu requirements.
 This assessment must be supported by investigational work - refer to guidelines below.
-Street food is becoming more popular in this country and can be found not only at organised events but increasingly in the streets of our towns and oties.
+Task B Street food is becoming more popular in this country and can be found not only at organised events but increasingly in the streets of our fowns and clies.
 Research prepare and cook 3 dishes (and accompaniments, if appropriate) that demonstrate your technical skills and show the best of Street food in Britain at an event of your choice.
 This assessment must be supported by investigational work - refer to guidelines below.
-Complete by February 28th Mock examination Paper for June ASSESSMENT WKB 19th Nov for 2 weeks Spring Homework will be Parents will be able Term Practical issued regularly via to support your child, Google Classroom. by ensuring all NEA 2 continued coursework tasks are Homework will take the form of research tasks completed within that will support the deadlines set.
-Practical cooking skills ACCOUNT TARREST VISITING ASSESSMENT FROM DE Ensuring all students within the Practical have access to classroom.
-Google Homework.
-Many more people are choosing to follow a Lacto vegetarian diet however, they find the These will be assigned Encourage and choice of dishes on a menu can be limited.
-A local restaurant wants to update its menu. to include a new range of claims that are suitable for Lacto vegetarians, are innovative and allow more choice.
-Research, prepare and cook 3 dishes (and accompaniments, if on Google Classroom. incentivise their appropriate) that demonstrate your technical skills and meet the new menu requirements children to use Students will be asked This assessment must be supported by investigational work - refer to guidelines below complete the other to complete worksheets websites used, linked and additional revision Street food is becoming more popular in this country and can be found not only at organised. through the Google tasks. events but increasingly in the streets of our towns and cries.
-Research prepare and cook 3 dishes (and accompaniments, if appropriate) that demonstrate your technical skills and Homework. show the best of Street food in Britain at an event of your choice.
-Development of Parents ensure that This assessment must be supported by investigational work - refer to guidelines below.
-Recipes. their children bring in all ingredients to practical lessons.
+Complete by February 28th Mock examination Paper for June ASSESSMENT WKB 19th Nov for 2 Spring Term Practical NEA 2 continued Answer one or entre rask A or rask b.
+Task A Many more people are choosing to follow a Lacto vegetarian diet; however, they find the choice of dishes on a menu can be limited.
+A local restaurant wants to update its menu to include a new range of dishes that are suitable for Lacto vegetarians, are innovative and allow more choice.
+Research, prepare and cook 3 dishes (and accompaniments, if appropriate) that demonstrate your technical skills and meet the new menu requirements.
+This assessment must be supported by investigational work - refer to guidelines below.
+Task B Street food is becoming more popular in this country and can be found not only at organised events but increasingly in the streets of our towns and cities.
+Research prepare and cook 3 dishes (and accompaniments, if appropriate) that demonstrate your technical skills and show the best of Street food in Britain at an event of your choice.
+This assessment must be supported by investigational work - refer to guidelines below.
+Practical examination 28 th and 29 th January 2019 (10 students on one day and 10 on the following day) Homework will be issued regularly via Google Classroom.
+Homework will take the form of research tasks that will support the Practical cooking skills within the Practical classroom.
+These will be assigned on Google Classroom.
+Students will be asked to complete worksheets and additional revision tasks.
+Development of Recipes.
+Parents will be able to support your child, by ensuring all coursework tasks are completed within deadlines set.
+Ensuring all students have access to Google Homework.
+Encourage and incentivise their children to complete the other websites used, linked through the Google Homework.
+Parents ensure that their children bring in all ingredients to practical lessons.
+Parents to ensure that their children have set up a revision timetable and are